Nabeel-javaid/report/README.md

 ## g) Codebase Quality

-Overall, I consider the quality of the Salty.io protocol codebase to be Good.
+Overall, I consider the quality of the unistaker protocol codebase to be Good.
 The code appears to be mature and well-developed, though there are areas for improvement, particularly in code commenting.
 We have noticed the implementation of various standards adhere to appropriately.
 Details are explained below:

 | Codebase Quality Categories              | Comments                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |
 | ---------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |